The X-Ecutioners

-The X-Ecutioners, originally known as X-Men, are a group of American hip hop DJs/turntablists from New York City, New York.
-The group formed in 1989 and currently consists of three DJs, including Total Eclipse, DJ Boogie Blind, and DJ Precision.
-Original members of the group included Mista Sinista, Rob Swift, and Roc Raida.
-Rob Swift and Total Eclipse formed a side project called Ill Insanity releasing one album together in 2008 entitled Ground Xero.
+The X-Ecutioners, originally known as X-Men, are a group of American hip-hop DJs/turntablists from New York City.
+The group formed in 1989 and consists of Total Eclipse, DJ Boogie Blind, and DJ Precision.
+Original members included Mista Sinista, Rob Swift, and Roc Raida (d.
+2009).
+Swift and Total Eclipse formed a side project called Ill Insanity in 2007.
+The X-Ecutioners have released four studio albums and two compilations.

 History

-The X-Ecutioners formed as a DJ crew in 1989 that originally included 11 members.
-The group's original name was the X-Men, named after the Marvel Comics superhero team.
-The "X-Men" name was chosen by the crew partly because of their rivalry with DJ Clark Kent and his crew of DJs, known as the Supermen, named after DC Comics' Superman.
-The X-Men later changed their name to the X-Ecutioners for trademark reasons.
+The X-Ecutioners formed as a DJ crew in 1989 that originally included 11 members, under the name X-Men, after the Marvel Comics superhero team.
+They later changed it for trademark reasons.